darkwhispering/Simple-Instagram-Embed/readme.txt

 === Simple Instagram Embed ===
 Contributors: darkwhispering
-Tags: social, plugin, instagram, embed, instagram embed, image, video Requires at least: 3.0.0
+Tags: social, plugin, instagram, embed, instagram embed, image, video, oembed Requires at least: 3.0.0
-Tested up to: 4.2.2
+Tested up to: 4.4.0
-Stable tag: 1.3.0
+Stable tag: 2.0.0

 Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the Instagram Embed directly in your posts just like wordpress replace your youtube links to youtube embeds.